Western Union to close in Cuba following new US sanctions

 More and more banks are refusing to conduct transactions with the island for fear of sanctions, which have recently targeted Cuban companies dealing with remittances.

-“The remittances to families in Cuba have been continuously politicised by the Cuban extreme-right,” Fincimex said yesterday.
-“And since September 2019, the US Government has applied coercive measures to restrict the flow of these remittances.”
+"The remittances to families in Cuba have been continuously politicised by the Cuban extreme-right," Fincimex said Tuesday.
+"And since September 2019, the US government has applied coercive measures to restrict the flow of these remittances."

 To secure a second term, US President Donald Trump needs to win Florida, where his Republican base includes many Cuban Americans who are intensely opposed to the communist state set up by Fidel Castro.